A Crystal Message about the Healing Properties of Red Jasper: “I am fully in touch with my creative fire, my passion, and my purpose in life.”

 - Helps you to organize your environment

-- Increases support during times of illness
+- Enhances energetic support during difficult times

 - Encourages nurturing attitudes and behaviors

-- Stabilizes your energy
+- Stabilizes your energy body

 Zodiac Signs: Aries, Capricorn